Improving Downtown Vibrancy is a Menlo Park City Council Top 5 Strategic Priority for fiscal year 2025-2026.

 2025 Priorities

-- Make public space on the 600 block of Santa Cruz Avenue an inviting place to visit, socialize, enjoy a coffee or casual meal, and read a book or newspaper.
+- Transform the public space on the 600 block of Santa Cruz Avenue into an inviting place to visit, socialize, enjoy a coffee or casual meal, read a book or newspaper, and attend community events.
 While it is already extremely popular with teenagers it is unattractive and not adult-friendly.
-I recommended several basic improvements in November 2023 post, My Holiday Wish List for Downtown Menlo Park and much more should be done.
-Note: (New furniture was promised in 2023 but never installed.)
+(See ideas for a 600 Block Public Plaza)

 . - Resurface and re-stripe Downtown Santa Cruz Avenue, repair curbs and crosswalks, and keep everything clean.